Acerchicken/Mininet-Controller-Lab/README.md

+(From 22025518, CN15-K67-UET)
 # 🌐 SDN L3 Router with Anti-Loop & Real-Time Monitoring (POX/Mininet)

 This project implements a complete Software-Defined Networking (SDN) Layer 3 Router abstraction using the POX controller framework.
 It manages routing across three distinct subnets interconnected in a loop (triangle) topology, prioritizing stability, performance, and security.

+---
+This main branch is a all in one controller file for easily testing.
+If you want the clearly structure, switch to the Refactor-Code branch.

 ---
 ## 1. ⚙️ Core Functionalities

 This controller provides an end-to-end routing solution featuring: